Find out what your child will be learning this term in Reception.

 Children will learn to:

-Children will participate in PE lessons led by specialist PE coach on Fridays.
+We will continue our PE sessions with Year 1, taught by our specialist sports coaches.
+Our PE day is Thursday.
 Please support your child in learning to put their jumpers, cardigans and coats on.

-We will be encouraging children to further develop their fine motor skills through tactile activities with shaving foam and playdough, as well as through tasks involving threading and using tweezers.
+We will be encouraging children to further develop their fine motor skills through tactile activities with shaving foam and playdough as well as through tasks involving threading and using tweezers.
 The children will be given lots of opportunities to write and draw, and we shall be encouraging them to form all the letters correctly.
-If you would like to help your child with letter formation please refer to the pre-school booklet you were given.
-Those children who are not quite ready for writing will practise fine motor control and mark making in a variety of media.
+Those children who are not quite ready for writing will practise fine motor control and mark making with a variety of writing tools.

 Self-Regulation, Managing Self and Building Relationships